teramuza/react-native-tera-template/readme.md

+# DEPRECATED
+Jfrog sunset Bintray, a new repo will be created with the latest rn update that no longer uses Bintray.

-# React Native Tera's Template
+## React Native Tera's Template

 React Native template with Tera's configuration, ready to use.